Last Updated on July 20, 2024 by Travelationship

 Cameras, phones, laptops, chargers and plugs, eyeglasses, eye contacts for two years, saline solution, malaria medication, essential traveling medications, preferred toiletry items for each of us, passports, credit cards, and toothbrushes.

-Do we think we can find a particular item or similar for purchase on the trip?
+Can we find a particular item or something similar to purchase on the trip?

-Putting the above into action was the next step.
+The next step was to put the above into action.
 Both of us have different packing styles.
-I am an Excel spreadsheet fanatic and love to list all the items I want to bring and then dwindle the list down as I mix and match outfits and other things.
+I am an Excel spreadsheet fanatic and love to list all the items I want to bring.
+The list then dwindles down as I mix and match outfits and other things.
 I am usually packed a day or so before departure.
 Matt prefers to make “maybe” piles, ask me what he should bring, and then pack it all like a Tetris game close to departure time.

 So… did it all fit as planned?

 We could have done better.
-We used packing cubes to help organize our clothing and compression bags to save on space, but we ended up with an extra duffle bag.
+We used packing cubes to help organize our clothing and compression bags to save space, but we had an extra duffle bag.
 Luckily, we haven’t had to pay any additional fees yet.
 Unfortunately, we will need to reorganize before leaving Rwanda and get down to 2 carry-ons and two backpacks as we travel throughout Africa and beyond.

 How do you think we did?
 Please share your packing tips with us by posting them in the comments.